robinrodricks/FluentStorage/README.md

 }
 ```

+You can find the list of supported blob storage implementations [here](doc/blobs.md).

 ### Key-Value Storage

 The intention of creating a simplistic key-value storage is to abstract away different implementations of storing key-value data.
 An entry point to key-value storage is [IKeyValueStorage](src/Storage.Net/KeyValue/IKeyValueStorage.cs) interface.
 As with blobs, you can create this interface by calling to one of the factory methods: